Manuscript Submission Guidelines

 Cited words and quotations: Use single quotation mark for glosses and terms, double for quoted material.
 Any quotation that runs for more than 40 words should be set off the main paragraph and does not need quotation marks.
 Quotations of any length should follow page number after the name of the author and date of publication.

 Note: These should be kept to an absolute minimum and should be placed at the end of the main text.
 Do not use automatic footnote programs.

 In-text references: These should appear in the body of the article, not in footnotes, giving the author’s last name followed by the year and the page number where relevant (in quotations not in citations).
 All names of the authors should be included in the first citation, with only the first author followed by et al. in subsequent citations; work by six or more authors should use et al. in all citations.
 Use authors’ first initials if two or more authors with the same surname are referred to in the article.
 When citing from a reprinting, give the original date second in brackets.
 All and only works referred to in the text should be listed at the end in References.

-References in articles: References should be arranged alphabetically by surname, with only initials for first names.
+References in articles: The authors are required to format references in EndNote.
+The references should be arranged alphabetically by surname, with only initials for first names.
 The format should be consistent with the following examples:

 Hymes, D. (1971).
 Pidginization and creolization of language (2nd edition).Cambridge University Press.

 Anisman, H., Remington, G., &Sklar, L. S. (1979).
 Effects of inescapable shock on subsequent escape performances: Catecholaminergic mediation of response initiation and maintenance.
 Psychopharmacology, 61(1), 107-124.